Ignacio Hernando de Larramendi y Montiano: Writings

-In 1992 Larramendi published Utopía de la Nueva América, result of his American fascinations; the key thesis advanced was that Iberoamérica and Angloamérica would merge to create a new cultural entity.
-In the mid-1990s he commenced his written opus magnum, a series of 5 volumes intended as a response to perceived threats of global imbalance, disintegration of Europe and fragmentation of Spain; it was supposed to advance a proposal of "reforma operativa del estado español" though also to address general problems.
-The series was finally down to 3 books, almost 750 pages in total: Crisis de sociedad: reflexiones para el siglo XXI (1995), Panorama para una reforma del estado (1996) and Bienestar solidario (1998).
-All were holistic and on the other hand fairly detailed attempts to re-define key public institutions in line with the vision of Christian solidarity; Crisis tended to be more historical and theoretical, Panorama discussed key state operation areas, while Bienestar focused on key public structures, mostly related to education, labor and insurance.
+In 1992 Larramendi published Utopía de la Nueva América, a result of his American fascinations, with the key thesis being that Iberoamérica and Angloamérica would merge to create a new cultural entity.
+In the mid-1990s he commenced his written opus magnum, a series of five volumes intended as a response to perceived threats of global imbalance, disintegration of Europe, and fragmentation of Spain.
+It was supposed to advance a proposal of "reforma operativa del estado español" (trans: "operational reform of the Spanish state"), but also to address more general problems.
+The series was finally issued as three books of almost 750 pages in total: Crisis de sociedad: reflexiones para el siglo XXI (1995); Panorama para una reforma del estado (1996); and Bienestar solidario (1998).
+All three books were both holistic and at the same time fairly detailed attempts to redefine key public institutions in line with a vision of Christian solidarity.
+Crisis tended to be more historical and theoretical; Panorama discussed key state operation areas; while Bienestar focused on key public structures, mostly related to education, labour, and insurance.

-The final and possibly most popular book was Así se hizo MAPFRE (2000), discussing history of the company against fairly wide background of personal life and general business and social environment.
+Larramendi's final and possibly most popular book was Así se hizo MAPFRE (2000), in which he discussed the history of MAPFRE against a fairly wide background of both his personal life and the general business and social environment.